All Products

 Limits

 • If you want to manage metadata for a DataLake or custom cluster in DataWorks, you must configure EMR-HOOK in the cluster first.
-If you do not configure EMR-HOOK in your cluster, metadata cannot be displayed in real time, audit logs cannot be generated, and data lineages cannot be displayed in DataWorks.
-EMR governance tasks also cannot be run.
-For information about how to configure EMR-HOOK, see Use the Hive extension feature to record data lineage and historical access information.
+If you do not configure EMR-HOOK in the cluster, metadata cannot be displayed in real time, audit logs cannot be generated, and data lineages cannot be displayed in DataWorks.
+In addition, the related EMR governance tasks cannot be run.
+For more information about configuring EMR-HOOK, see Configure EMR-HOOK for Hive.

 • If you commit a node by using spark-submit, we recommend that you set deploy-mode to cluster rather than client.

 • EMR Shell nodes are run on the resource groups for scheduling of DataWorks rather than in EMR clusters.
 You can run specific commands supported by EMR components but cannot directly read the information about EMR resources.
 If you want to reference an EMR resource in an EMR Shell node, you must upload the resource to DataWorks first.
-For more information, see Create and use an EMR JAR resource.
+For more information, see Upload EMR resources.

 1. Go to the DataStudio page.